 \subsection{Graded gentle algebras and their surface model}

-In this subsection we briefly recall some results on the surface model for a graded gentle algebra.

-We begin by recalling the definition of a graded gentle algebra.
+This subsection provides a brief overview of the surface model associated with a graded gentle algebra.
+We begin by revisiting the definition of a graded gentle algebra.

-\begin{Def} A \emph{graded gentle algebra} is a graded algebra of the form $A= \Bbbk Q/I$ where $Q=(Q_0,Q_1)$ is a finite graded quiver (i.e.\ each arrow is assigned to a degree) and $I$ an ideal of $\Bbbk Q$ generated by paths of length two such that \begin{enumerate}[\rm(1)] \item each vertex in $Q_0$ is the source of at most two arrows and the target of at most two arrows;
+\begin{Def} A \emph{graded gentle algebra} is a graded algebra of the form $A= \Bbbk Q/I$ where $Q=(Q_0,Q_1)$ is a finite graded quiver (i.e.\ each arrow is assigned an integer) and $I$ is an ideal of $\Bbbk Q$ generated by paths of length two such that \begin{enumerate}[\rm(1)] \item each vertex in $Q_0$ is the source of at most two arrows and the target of at most two arrows;

 \item for each arrow $\za$ in $Q_1$, there is at most one arrow $\zb$ such that $0 \neq \za\zb\in I$ and at most one arrow $\zg$ such that $0 \neq \zg\za\in I$.
 Furthermore, there is at most one arrow $\zb'$ such that $\za\zb'\notin I$ and at most one arrow $\zg'$ such that $\zg'\za\notin I$.